woywoy123/AnalysisG/README.md

 Assign some percentage to training and reserve the remaining for testing.
 - `kFolds`:
 Number of folds to use for training
+- `kFold`:
+Explicitly use this kFold during training.
+This can be quite useful when doing parallel traning, since each kFold is trained completely independently.
 - `BatchSize`:
 How many Event Graphs to group into a single graph.
 - `Model`:
 The model to be trained, more on this later.
 - `DebugMode`:
-Increases the verbosity during training.
-This can be set to; "loss", "accuracy", "compare" (compare prediction to truth) or a combination of these e.g. "loss-accuracy".
+Expects a boolean, if this is set to `True`, a complete print out of the training is displayed.
 - `ContinueTraining`:
 Whether to continue the training from the last known checkpoint (after each epoch).
 - `Optimizer`:
-Takes as input a nested dictionary, where the first key specifies the minimizer and the subsequent dictionary the parameters.
+Expects a string of the specific optimizer to use.
 Current choices are; `SGD` - Stochastic Gradient Descent and `ADAM`.
+- `OptimizerParams`:
+A dictionary containing the specific input parameters for the chosen `Optimizer`.
 - `Scheduler`:
-Takes as input a nested dictionary, where the first key specifies the scheduler for modulating the learning rate.
-Options are; `ExponentialLR` and `CyclicLR`.
+Expects a string of the specific scheduler to use.
+Current choices are; `ExponentialLR` and `CyclicLR`.
+- `SchedulerParams`:
+A dictionary containing the specific input parameters for the chosen `Scheduler`.
 - `Device`:
 The device used to run `PyTorch` training on.
 This also applies to where to store graphs during compilation.
 - `FeatureTest`: